Wildfires, Closures & Restrictions

 These fires area large enough to be reported on Inciweb, the interagency all-risk incident information management system run by the USFS

-Bear Gulch Fire: This human caused fire, started on July 6th near Mt.Rose trailhead.
-As of August 7th it’s at 5,136 acres, is 3% contained and has 443 personnel assigned.
-There is a closure area at the North End of Lake Cushman and a number of trails, campgrounds and facilities are closed.
+Bear Gulch Fire: This human caused fire, started on 7/6/2025 near Mt.Rose trailhead.
+As of 9/17, it’s at 15,739 acres, 9% contained and has 43 personnel assigned.
+There is a closure area at the North End of Lake Cushman including USFS with some closed facilities and trails.

 Other Fire Activity